 Current Board Members

-Scott Kovarovics, Vice President
+Scott Kovarovics, President

-Colleen Rocha Levine, Secretary
+Colleen Rocha Levine, Vice President

 Colleen is an Arlington parent passionate about outdoor education since attending outdoor school as a 5th grader in Oregon and returning as a counselor in high school.
 Her children attended Tuckahoe Elementary, where she volunteered with the Schoolyard Stewards program, and she has been a Girl Scout troop leader for ten years.
 She has a current student at H-B Woodlawn and a 2024 graduate of Arlington Tech.
 Colleen is a freelance writer and communications and advocacy consultant.
-Colleen joined the AOEA Board in 2023 and serves as Secretary.
+Colleen joined the AOEA Board in 2023, served as Secretary from 2024-2025 and was elected Vice President in 2025.

 Alison Portis